 The 2019 Amulet Estate Cabernet Sauvignon Steltzner Vineyard (Stags Leap District) is deep ruby in color with purplish tinges on the rim; this wine is opaque.
 The bouquet offers generous and lively fruit aromas of ripe blackberry, boysenberry and plum along with lighter notes of lavender and violet.
 The oak is a complementary character in this wine, there to support the beautiful fruit.
 The palate offers an intensity of fruit flavors including blackberry and ripe plum, anchored by a firm structural backbone of finely woven, but broadly dispersed tannins.
 Finishes bright with lively acidity.
 This wine is quite approachable in its youth.

 The 2015 Dancing Hares Proprietary Red is a blend of Cabernet Sauvignon, Merlot, Cabernet Franc and Petit Verdot; noticeably dark purple in the glass it offers aromatics of blackberry, mocha, a hint of cedar box and a subtle savory dried herb character.
-Lovely texture, quite approachable in its youth – with firm but fine grained and chalky tannins.
+This wine sports a lovely texture and is quite approachable in its youth; the tannins are firm but fine grained and chalky in nature.
 Hints of mocha, cedar and toasted oak also complement the long finish.